chemutai254/AWS_ML/report-template.md

 ## Summary

-The more the model was fine-tuned, the more the model performed better.
+The more the model was fine-tuned, the better the model performance.